MadhuraBelsare1/card-developer/docs/release-notes/dispute/dispute-overview.md

 # Dispute Overview

-Dispute API enables users to manage dispute cases for multiple or a single transaction.
+Dispute API gives users a way to manage dispute cases for multiple or a single transaction.